 Dance with the Irish Youth Baroque Orchestra in 2024!

-Join with other dancers and the Irish Youth Baroque Orchestra for performances of Handel’s Water Music with concerts in Waterford City Hall and Dublin Castle!
+Join with other dancers and the Irish Youth Baroque Orchestra for performances of Handel’s Water Music with concerts in City Hall, Waterford and Dublin Castle!

 In 2024, the Irish Youth Baroque Orchestra will introduce baroque dancers as part of their performance course.
 In 2024, the IYBO will be performing to Handel’s Water Music.
 IYBO 2024 will take place from Monday, 15 until Saturday, 20 July 2024.